dougsillars/StreamOrNot/README.md

 I have modified Andy Davies' [WPT Bulk Tester](https://github.com/andydavies/WPT-Bulk-Tester) to include the video stats.

-You can copy my [video enhanced version](https://docs.google.com/spreadsheets/d/1kxXSj2OzVVkBtJ75RHsvLAQFvvbrC_P9UkehxRR1xqI/edit?usp=sharing), and use it for your tests.
+You can copy my [video enhanced version](https://docs.google.com/spreadsheets/d/1v73GZCFz3vA8NmzFk8R1nDHR6k-YUtA7c-jFfLqqfrE/edit?usp=sharing), and use it for your tests.

-**NB: The tool is currently collecting the average of the video stats and not the median.
-As far as I can tell, the median values of custom metrics are simply the results of run 1,  and not actually the median value.
-While averages are far from perfect - it is at least an aggregate stat.**
+**NB: I have set the median metric to be the video startup time.
+Typically WPT uses the SpeedIndex as the median. **